Topic: Transportation Services

 - the school which a student with moderate or severe special needs is directed to attend.

-- The District shall not be responsible for providing transportation to students, including those with special education needs, who choose not to attend their designated school.
+- The Division shall not be responsible for providing transportation to students, including those with special education needs, who choose not to attend their designated school.

-- Students must reside within the "transportation service area", meaning the designated zone within an attendance area in which the District provides subsidized transportation.
+- Students must reside within the "transportation service area", meaning the designated zone within an attendance area in which the Division provides subsidized transportation.

 - YELLOW BUS SERVICE

-- The term, "yellow bus" includes buses or any other vehicle under contract to the District to transport students.
+- The term, "yellow bus" includes buses or any other vehicle under contract to the Division to transport students.

 - The following transportation services shall be available with a cost charged to parents or independent students: